MEH1999/MEH1999/README.md

 ## Hi there 👋
 # Hello, I'm Mohammed E. Hossain,
-# HomeLab
-Building a ProxMox Homelab with Virtual Machines and be its own Standalone VPN and Remote Desktop Viewer

 <a href="https://www.linkedin.com/in/mhossa99/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 Recent Graduate from Towson University with a B.S.
 Information Technology Degree.
 I have a passion for Quality Assurance.
 Data Analysis, and Information Technology with an interest in cybersecurity & system administration work.
 I started as an IT Analyst intern at Helping Hand for Relief & Development, where I truly applied my skills from my degree to then translate to my next role.
 I then started working at TEKsystems on a contract with Venable LLP, where I gained invaluable insights into how a law firm's IT operates.
 I started as a Service Desk Analyst & then was promoted to Senior IT Analyst, where I did data analysis reporting on worker productivity and process improvement.
 Including, training new team members and updating learning material.
 Currently, Working at COOP as  a Data Analytics Captain as a Former Alumni, I participated in the program where I gained meaningful connections in the Data Industry paired with the ad agency space.